Top 5 historic sites Croatia

 Photo: Belltower and city loggia in Trogir

-Trogir has 2300 years old urban tradition which reflects in its architecture and historical monuments.
-The old town of Trogir has a lot of historic buildings, churches, palaces and it is surrounded by great walls.
+Trogir has a 2300-year-old urban tradition.
+You can see it in architecture and historical monuments.
+The old town, surrounded by great walls, has a lot of historic buildings, churches, and palaces.

 Main waterfront promenade with palmtree